apoutchika/string-incr/README.md

 # string-incr

-> Increment string with number
+> Increment or decrement string with number

 ## Install